zc/zkdeployment/README.rst

   installed. zkdeployment now tries the downgrade command if install fails and something is installed.

-- Fixed: When the ``/hosts`` version was Nobe, the syncronizer would still syncronize, clearing the error condition.
+- Fixed: When the ``/hosts`` version was None, the syncronizer would still syncronize, clearing the error condition.

 0.9.9 (2012-12-14)